-D. MAGNETIC COMPASS
+D. MAGNETIC COMPASS (OPTIONAL)

-Your compass (See Figure 2.5.1), properly corrected, will indicate magnetic North (not true North).
+If equipped, your compass (See Figure 2.5.1), properly corrected, will indicate magnetic North (not true North).
 A compass must be adjusted by a qualified person.
 The reason for this is that nearby instruments or objects containing magnets or current-carrying electrical wires will influence the compass reading.
 This is especially true if you add electronic devices to the helm station.